DarkStarSword/3d-fixes/MGSV_TPP/README.md

   like any multi-player game, your use of this fix or any other mod with MGO is at your own risk.
-- Bundled with latest 3DMigoto to enable SBS/TAB output modes (uncomment the 'run = CustomShader3DVision2SBS' line to enable then press F11 in game to cycle output modes).
+- Bundled with latest 3DMigoto to enable SBS/TAB output modes (uncomment the 'include = ShaderFixes\3dvision2sbs.ini' line to enable then press F11 in game to cycle output modes).

 Update v1.2
 -----------